top of page

 Soul Healing and Nachum Ish Gam Zu

-Tikkun Hanefesh (soul healing) is an occurrence of the human experience that can happen at various different points and parts of one’s life.
-To go through a Tikkun means that an individual took the opportunity to shed a layer and become the next version of themselves.
+Tikkun Hanefesh, or soul healing, is a natural part of the human experience that can occur at various points in life.
+To go through a Tikkun means embracing the opportunity to shed old layers and step into the next version of oneself.

 Stress and Resilience

-It is crucial to understand how resilience is built in the nervous system.
-A resilient, adaptable, and flexible nervous system needs to experience some stress, challenges, and even failure.
-When people are pushed outside of their comfort zone, their nervous system can learn to function more effectively under stress, provided it gets to fully recover from the stress of activation.
+Resilience in the nervous system is built through experience.
+A resilient, adaptable, and flexible nervous system needs to face stress, challenges, and even failure.
+When people are pushed outside their comfort zones, their nervous systems can learn to function more effectively under pressure—provided they have time to fully recover.

 Shely Esses, LMFT,RMFT,RP(Qualifying), AST & Spiritual Healer